nataliabueno/nataliabueno.github.io/publications.md

 ## Published

+* Bueno, N. S., Nunes, F., Zucco, Cesar.
+“What You See and What You Get: The Direct and Indirect Political Dividends of Public Policies” (accepted/in production at _British Journal of Political Science_) [PAP](https://osf.io/qxvh2?mode=&revisionId=&view_only=)

+> Recipient of the 2022 Best Paper by REPAL (Red para el Estudio de la Economía Política de América Latina)

 - [Fake News, Fact Checking, and Partisanship: The Resilience of Rumors in the 2018 Brazilian Elections](https://www.journals.uchicago.edu/doi/10.1086/719419) with Fred Batista, Felipe Nunes and Nara Pavão, _Journal of Politics_, 2022 [Replication files](https://doi.org/10.7910/DVN/CSKA4Q) [Online appendix](https://www.journals.uchicago.edu/doi/suppl/10.1086/719419)